huangyongbobo/eFreeNet/README.md

 * `Extend_sample`: the main codes for increasing the number of training samples. (...)
 * `Dataset`: the main codes of the dataset class, which return image and ground truth.
-* `model`: the main codes of the eFateNet architecture.
+* `model`: the main codes of the eFreeNet architecture.
 If you want to use different number of regression members, you need to make simple modifications to the network structure.
 * `ApproxNDCGLoss`: the main codes of loss based on Learning to Rank.
 * `Neg_Cor_Loss`: the main codes of loss based on Negative Correlation Learning.
 * `Train`: the main codes to train the model.